xkbcommon/libxkbcommon/doc/rules-format.md

         `/usr/share/X11/xkb/rules`).
     </dd>
   </dl>
-  **Note:** This feature is supported by libxkbcommon but not by the legacy X11 tools.
+  **Note:** This feature is supported by xkbcommon but not by the legacy X11 tools.

 - @anchor rules-extended-layout-indices